AI, progress & app workflow

 What to do next

-For "How to keep comfort notes private, useful, and realistic", choose one low-pressure action: pick a repeatable routine before looking for more exercises.
-Use the related Orena guide for "How to keep comfort notes private, useful, and realistic" when you want app support for that action.
-The useful signal for "How to keep comfort notes private, useful, and realistic" is whether the reader can understand when a trust page is more useful than another routine with less uncertainty.
+For "Private workflow: comfort notes", choose one low-pressure action: pick a repeatable routine before looking for more exercises.
+Use the related Orena guide for "Private workflow: comfort notes" when you want app support for that action.
+The useful signal for "Private workflow: comfort notes" is whether the reader can understand when a trust page is more useful than another routine with less uncertainty.

 Evidence boundary